s4izh/car-tracking-fullstack/backend/test/README.md

 For login in.

-- Returns an HTTP OK and a login succesfull message.
+- Returns an HTTP OK and json with the user and the hash needed to further communication.
 - Returns an HTTP Bad Request error if the user doesn't exists or the password is wrong.
 - Returns an HTTP Internal Server error if something fails.